 The state of Hawaii is beautiful and full of fun activities for families.
 However, it’s important to know about the potential dangers that could be lurking in the water or on land when visiting this tropical paradise.

-Today we’re going over some of these dangerous animals so you can stay safe during your visit!
+Today, we’re going over some of these dangerous creatures in Hawaii so you can stay safe during your visit!

-You won’t want to miss out on all the amazing things there are to do in Hawaii just because there might be a few dangerous animals around.
+You won’t want to miss out on all the amazing things there are to do in Hawaii just because there might be a few dangerous animals in Hawaii on land or in water.

 We have everything from beaches and hikes to ziplining and snorkeling tours, so don’t let fear keep you away from an incredible vacation spot!
 Just make sure not to get too close if you see any signs of danger.